samyak-shrestha/git/day2/2-10-merge-conflicts.md

 - When a file is deleted in one branch but modified in another.
 - When changes overlap in a way Git cannot resolve automatically.

+> ⚠️ Merge conflicts can occur whether you merge changes using a GitHub Pull Request, `git pull`, or `git fetch` + `git merge`.
+The steps to resolve conflicts are the same in all cases.

 ## How to Resolve Merge Conflicts

 1. **Try to merge branches:**